voorjaar/typedoc-plugin-mtos/README.md

 typedoc --plugin typedoc-plugin-mtos --customCss assets/custom.css --customJs assets/custom.js --out docs src/index.ts
 ```

-> The above steps are just examples, you can define your own animation and progress bar as needed.
+**Note**: The above steps are just examples, you can define your own animation and progress bar as needed.

 ## License